AxC1271/VLSI-Cell-Library/combinational/inverter/README.md

 - Includes a PMOS and NMOS transistor.
 - Uses .model definitions for simulation.
 - Simulated using ngspice to observe inverter behavior.

-This project uses a hand-written SPICE netlist based on a layout extracted from Magic, with devices sized in lambda units and simulated with realistic BSIM3 transistor models.

 ```spice
 .include ./ami05.txt